Delors/Course_W3M20014/3-block_ciphers.rst

 .. class:: incremental

-  - The greater the number of rounds, the more difficult it is to perform cryptanalysis
+  - The greater the number of rounds, the more difficult it is to perform cryptanalysis.
-  - In general, the criterion should be that the number of rounds is chosen so that known cryptanalytic efforts require greater effort than a simple brute-force key search attack
+  - In general, the criterion should be that the number of rounds is chosen so that known cryptanalytic efforts require greater effort than a simple brute-force key search attack.
-  - If DES had 15 or fewer rounds, differential cryptanalysis would require less effort than a brute-force key search
+  - If DES had 15 or fewer rounds, differential cryptanalysis would require less effort than a brute-force key search.

 Block Cipher Design Principles - Function F